ringhiera/el-logger/README.md

-# expertlead-logger
+# el-logger

 ## General Considerations

 Loggers are one of the most fundamental parts of a software project, they provide observability under normal circumstances and are of critical importance in case of failures as often logs are the only insight available to investigate unexpected software failures.
-For this reason they need to be simple, very very robust, and performant. those features com in a specific order as we do not have a vay to observe failures in the actual logging process, therefore we should be able to exclude it beforehand, robustness is paramount as the logger is one of the first component of a system that needs to be available at startup, the last to be closed and we need to be sure all logs are flushed even, and in particular, under conditions of abnormal progran termination.
+For this reason they need to be simple, very-very robust, and performant.
+Those features come in a specific order as we do not have a way to log the actual logging process.
+Therefore, we should be able to rely on it beforehand.
+Robustness is paramount as the logger is one of the first component of a system that needs to be available at startup, the last to be closed, and we need to be sure all logs are flushed even, and in particular, under conditions of abnormal program termination.
 Therefore, I would warmly recommend adopting a proper logging framework in any case where logging is needed.

-In this specific case, given the goal of the exercise is assessing programming skills more than providing working code, we'll relax some constraints and implement e.g. a producer consumer model.
+In this specific case, given the goal of the exercise is assessing programming skills more than providing production code, we'll relax some constraints and show some design patterns and implement multi-threaded producer consumer model.

 ## Requirements and Installation